gs1/GS1_DigitalLink_Resolver_CE/README.md

 data in the columns is unchanged in format.

 Note also that you only see one running instance of the resolver-web-server rather than five, unlike v2.0.
-The running of multiple servers has become unnecessary thanks to the latest Node V8 engine and a lot of code optimisation.
+The running of multiple servers has become unnecessary thanks to the latest Node v14 V8 engine and a lot of code optimisation.
 Fast!

 Finally, by popular request, docker-compose exposes the web service on port 80, no longer port 8080.
-It also exposes SQL Server and MongoDB on their default ports, so use your fasvourite SQL Server client and Mongo DB to connect to localhost with crednetials supplied in the SQL and Mongo Dockerfiles.
+It also exposes SQL Server and MongoDB on their default ports, so use your favourite SQL Server client and Mongo DB to connect to localhost with credentials supplied in the SQL and Mongo Dockerfiles.

 ## Documentation